You can fund an award at UBC on an endowed or an annual basis, or a combination of both.

 With externally administered awards, the university has little or no input to the selection of award recipients.
 For this reason, funds for these awards are not considered charitable donations and tax receipts cannot be issued to the donor.

-Cheques should be made payable to UBC and sent to the attention of Maria Rances at 500-5950 University Blvd, Vancouver, BC, Canada, V6T 1Z3.
-For more information, please contact Maria at 604-822-4437 or firstname.lastname@example.org.
+Cheques for all types of awards should be made payable to UBC and sent to the attention of Maria Rances at 500-5950 University Blvd, Vancouver, BC, Canada, V6T 1Z3.
+For more information, please contact Maria at 604-822-4437 or email@example.com.